 It's also good to know that there is no set time frame for getting from C1 to C2 and for mastering the C2 as the work still required at that point depends highly on every student.

 My experience studying Portuguese at Lusa

-So far, I've taken five weeks of intensive classes at Lusa Portuguese language school and I've learned so much.
-I spoke zero Portuguese when I got started and now I can have basic conversations with Uber drivers, order food at restaurants, ask and answer questions when I go shopping, talk about my travels, and more.
+When I started my classes at Lusa, I spoke zero Portuguese and now I can have basic conversations with Uber drivers, order food at restaurants, ask and answer questions when I go shopping, talk about my travels, and more.

-Do you want to learn Portuguese?
-Let me know in the comments!
+Do you want to learn Portuguese in Lisbon?
+Make sure to check out the Lusa website and let me know in the comments!